latest version June 2020

 - 1 tbsp linseeds

-- Set the mixer speed set at the lowest setting eg No.1 and mix for around 60 to 90 seconds – most of the dry ingredients should by now be incorporated into the liquid
+- Set the mixer speed set at the lowest setting eg No.1 and mix until the ingredients are incorporated

 - Increase the speed setting to the next highest setting e.g 2 and run for around another 60 seconds or when 95% of the ingredients have combined